harlanray/DeflektWEB/README.md

 <h1 align="center">Main Homepage | LANDING SITE</h1>

 This is the start of a website built around a recording label started from a bedroom.
 It was never inteded to be a full-fledged company or business.
-It was created to allow myself, as an artist to get my mind off of trying to "make it," and I could focus solely on the craft, content and art of it all.
+It was created to allow myself, as an artist to get my mind off of trying to "make it," so I could focus solely on the craft, content and art of it all.

 Initially appeared on [GitHub (repo)](https://github.com/harlanray/DeflektWEB).